On the initial Betti numbers: Introduction

-Suppose $S$ is a unramified regular local ring and $ J,K$ proper ideals of height at least two.
-Huneke used a positivity property of higher Euler characteristics, in a clever way, to show that $S/JK$ is not Gorenstein.
-Originally, this was asked by Eisenbud and Herzog over a general regular local ring $S$.
-One may realize a connection between the question of Eisenbud-Herzog and Dutta-Griffith.
-Here, we give another situation for which the question has a positive answer:\\ \textbf{Observation D}.
-Let $S$ be regular with ideals $J,K$ and suppose $\Ht(JK)=2$.
-Then $\frac{S}{JK}$ is not Gorenstein.
+Another classical motivation stems from work of Huneke~\cite{h}.
+Suppose $S$ is an unramified regular local ring and $J,K\subset S$ are proper ideals of height at least two.
+Using a positivity property of higher Euler characteristics, Huneke proved that $S/JK$ is never Gorenstein.
+This settled a question originally posed by Eisenbud and Herzog in the more general context of regular local rings.
+One may also observe a natural connection between the Eisenbud--Herzog question and that of Dutta--Griffith discussed earlier.
+Here we establish another situation in which the Eisenbud--Herzog problem has a positive answer: